 WHAT WE DO

 The IsITethical?
-Exchange supports responsible ICT research and innovation in disaster risk management.
+Exchange supports responsible ICT research and innovation and digital ethics in disaster risk management.
 It provides:

 - guidance on balancing technological potential with fundamental rights and values